 How Ventless Propane Heaters Work

 Unfortunately, even the most efficient ventless propane heaters produce a few toxic byproducts that may be harmful to your health and the health of your loved ones.
+That’s why you need adequate ventilation in your home.

 1. High CO2 levels can be risky